Wrecks of Saint-Pierre harbor: Sacrocuore di Pompei

+Anna Morse, Korona, Arama

+In the harbor, there were other ships which were never found or identified.
+These include the Anna Morse, the Korona, and the Arama.

 Other ships linked to the disaster

 Many ships were in the area during the volcanic eruption, but the following did not sink during the eruption.

 While the Diamant sank in Saint-Pierre during the disaster, the Rubis and the Topaze, two other ships providing the connection between Fort-de-France and Saint-Pierre, were saved.

+Belem

 The Belem, a sailboat very similar to the Tamaya, was to anchor that day in the harbor.
 The Tamaya was anchored at the location planned for the Belem.
-Due to lack of space, its captain, Mr. Chauvelon, had to decide to anchor at Robert (Martinique).
+Due to a lack of space, its captain, Mr. Chauvelon, had to decide to anchor at Robert (Martinique).
 The ship was covered in ashes and stones.
 The upper works suffered some damage and was covered in a caustic and consistent mud, as hard as mortar.
 After the eruption, it rescued a few survivors of the disaster.